9 Real Estate Investing Platforms For Non-Accredited Investors

 Real estate crowdfunding sites have made investing in this asset class more accessible.
 These platforms let investors purchase a small portion of a property at an affordable price.
 They also oversee property management.

-While many real estate investment sites are only available to accredited investors, there are sites for non-accredited investors as well.
+While many real estate investment sites are only available to accredited investors, there are sites for non-accredited investors.
 We’ve found the best real estate investing platforms for non-accredited investors can use.

 Accredited vs. Non-Accredited Investors